enginyoyen/ansible-best-practises/README.md

 * Different environments(development,test,production) must be close as possible, if not equal
 * Do not put your password or certificates as plain text in your git repo, use ansible-vault for encrypting
 * Use tags in your play
+* Keep all your ansible dependencies in a single place and make the installation dead-simple

 ##1.
 Directory Layout